julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

 - Mean is good when there is an even distribution of values.
 - Median is good when there are outliers that distort the mean.
-- Most frequent is best for situations where one value dominates the others (like power law sitations and highly skewed data)
+- Most frequent is best for situations where one value dominates the others (like power law distributions and highly skewed data)

 ## The Fail

-### Accounting for distrubution
+### Accounting for distribution

 I was unable to account for the [bimodal distribution](https://en.wikipedia.org/wiki/Multimodal_distribution) of one of the attributes - Screens.
 There were two distinct peaks in the distribution which made mean, median, and most frequent all bad choices.
 Mean and median would both start to fill in the dip between the peaks, while most frequent would just make the higher peak more prominent.